What are the most common types of businesses that can be established in Poland?

 - Local taxes and levies

-- Taxes applicable to specific businesses (e.g. tax on mineral extraction, tax on certain financial institutions)
+- Taxes applicable to specific businesses (e.g., tax on mineral extraction, tax on certain financial institutions, tax on retail sales in B2C scheme)

-Entities subject to corporate income tax include: commercial companies, groups of companies recognised for tax purposes and organisational units not having a legal personality, with the exception of commercial partnerships.
-Limited joint-stock partnerships as well as taxable persons in respect of corporate taxation.
-The provisions of the Corporate Income Tax Act apply accordingly to undertakings who do not have a legal identity whose management or registered office is established in a different state and if they are recognised as legal entities under the tax laws of the state of registration.
+Entities subject to corporate income tax include commercial companies, or groups of companies recognised for tax purposes; organisational units not having a legal personality, with the exception of some commercial partnerships.
+Limited joint-stock partnerships and limited partnerships are also taxable persons in respect of corporate taxation, while registered partnerships may become taxable persons under some conditions.
+The provisions of the Corporate Income Tax Act apply accordingly to undertakings not having a legal identity whose management or registered office is established in a different state and if they are recognised as legal entities under the tax laws of the state of registration.

 Corporate income tax rate is 19%.
 However, in some cases, the ‘small taxpayers’ and taxpayers starting their business activities may benefit from the reduced 9% tax rate.